 In December 2010, Jeff was elected to the Kansas Senate from the 15th District, replacing now-Attorney General Derek Schmidt.
 Recognizing the dire challenges facing Kansas from its $8.3 billion underfunded pension system, Jeff quickly became a leader in pension reform.
 Through his leadership of the KPERS Study Commission, Jeff helped develop a reform plan that will save Kansas taxpayers $3.5-6 billion over the next 20 years while protecting the retirement funds of current and future KPERS retirees.
 As Vice-Chair of the Senate Judiciary Committee, Jeff drafted the final bill that reformed Kansas DUI laws, ending deadly loopholes that allowed repreat drunk drivers to avoid jail time and felony convictions.
 A leader in tax reform and school finance, Jeff also serves on the Education, Taxation, and Agriculture committees.

 Jeff is active in a number of civic organizations.
 He is a longtime member and past president of the Independence Lions Club.
 He is also a 2003 graduate of Leadership Kansas.
-Jeff and his family are active members of Saint Andrew's Church in Independence, where Jeff serves as a lector and member of the Finance Council.
-Jeff lives in Independence with his wife, Kimberly, his five-year-old daughter, Amelie, and his four-year-old son, Alec.
+Jeff and his family are active members of Saint Andrew’s Church in Independence, where Jeff serves as a lector and member of the Finance Council.
+Jeff lives in Independence with his wife Kimberly, daughter Amelie, and his son, Alec.